 The purpose of the JIUR is to offer undergraduate students the chance to expose their research to a larger audience.
 The School of Education and Psychology hopes that by publishing scholarly work from a variety of disciplines, a diverse dialogue of Southern’s intellect will be showcased.
 The focus is continually on demonstrating academic excellence.

-Now in its fifth year of publication the JIUR can offer students who submit their work for consideration the chance to be published globally.
+Now in its tenth year of publication the JIUR can offer students who submit their work for consideration the chance to be published globally.
 Although the JIUR is currently being shared with a number of Adventist universities and local colleges Knowledge Exchange has allowed the JIUR to gain a world audience, which has resulted in greater exposure of the research being produced by undergraduate students at Southern.

 For more information about the JIUR or to subscribe to the journal, call 423.236.2765. or email email@example.com.